 These limiting thoughts keep us stuck in “what is” instead of “what could be.”

-Allow yourself to dream big, expand your goals to fit who you can be, instead of limiting them to who you have been.
+Allow yourself to dream big and expand your goals to fit who you can be instead of limiting them to who you have been.

 When we allow expansive thinking, we allow expansive possibilities.

-When working toward goals, we can lose motivation and lose traction toward our progress.
+We can lose motivation and traction toward our progress when working toward goals.

-Taking time to ask ourselves some key questions about our values, what we hope to feel, and what our ultimate dreams are, helps us to reformulate our goals and set us on a road to success.
+Taking time to ask ourselves key questions about our values, what we hope to feel, and our ultimate dreams help us reformulate our goals and set us on a road to success.

 These are great questions to ask yourself.